 No. 4: Lily Beach (Maldives)

-Only Here: An overwater bungalow on a small atoll in the amazing Indian Ocean waters.
-It's a calendar photo come to life.
+Only Here: A calendar photo come to life, Lily Beach offers overwater bungalows on a small atoll in the amazing Indian Ocean waters.

 No. 3: Likuliku Lagoon (Fiji)